joinpursuit/Pursuit-Core-Web/fundamentals/git_and_github/README.md

 Initialized empty Git repository in  /home/lev/git-test/.git/
 ```

-We now have a boilerplate Git repo that we can store our files in and track their changes over time 💯.
+We now have a boilerplate Git repo that we can store our files in and track their changes over time!

 ### Initial Commit